-If you or someone close is struggling with drug addiction of some sort, please call this toll free number; 1-888-488-8434 and speak with an experienced drug rehab referral counselors who will answer all your questions as best they can.
+If you or someone close is struggling with drug addiction of some sort, please call our toll free number.
+And speak with an experienced drug rehab referral counselors.
+They will answer all your questions as best they can.
 They will propose various options to help you decide how best to deal with someone’s drug or alcohol addiction.

 Opiates have been around for centuries, use by all types of cultures up to the present as a means to induce sleep and overcome pain.
 The painful condition a person is subjected to is as varied as there are people.
 The main use is for physical pain, but in our present society the idea of “getting high” by use of some substance that is intended to ease pain from an operation or a strenuous task or exertion from a sports activity is nonsense.
 People do not actually get high, they get numb, become wooden, stupid, clumsy, forgetful and many other side effects.

 In our present culture when a person experiences some unpleasant moment, whether physical or emotional instead for facing the facts and dealing with it the majority seek out a quick fix.
 Modern doctors will tell you “take 2 a day for a week” and hands you a prescription.
 The two “pain killers” per day give the person some temporary relief but as the pain returns more pills are taken.
 The organism does not produce such chemicals but has its own repair mechanism with its proteins and minerals, etc. The more opioids a person takes the less the body produces natural repair substance, the solution is to take more opioids.
 The organism now becomes dependent on this external substance, which slowly destroys the natural building blocks of a body and when no opiate is given the body reacts violently.
 This is now a new condition called drug addiction.